Also known as thyroid nodules, they are elevated areas of tissue or fluid that commonly arise within an otherwise normal thyroid gland.

 - Family history of Hashimoto’s thyroiditis.

-- Family history of benign thyroid nodule or goiter.
+- Family history of the benign thyroid nodule or goiter.

 - Symptoms of hyperthyroidism or hypothyroidism.